chevereto/v4-docs/application/reference/errors.md

 Chevereto errors can be caused by several causes, including software errors and server incompatibilities.
 Understanding in which layer the error is affecting the system functionality will drive towards an easy outcome.

-👉 In a multi-layered system like Chevereto is crucial to understand when an error is actually caused by Chevereto and not *something else*.
-Our support only covers software issues, not third-partyy server provisionings.
+👉 In a multi-layered system like Chevereto is crucial to understand when an error is caused by Chevereto and not *something else*.
+Our support covers software issues, not third-party server provisioning.

 ## Error example